NeoZian/MonkeyPox-Symptoms-and-Lesion-Segmentation-based-Severity-Scoring-PublicDoi/README.md

 Each script begins with a list of import statements, allowing users to identify any missing libraries during execution.

+Code and Data Availability:

+The source code and data used in this study are publicly available at GitHub and archived in Zenodo under DOI: https://doi.org/10.5281/zenodo.17451367

 ---

 ## Requirements